Maps

 Golden Skybridge | Kootenay Rockies Tourism/Mitch Winton/Golden Skybridge

-The climb toward the Canadian Rockies promises epic BC landscapes, jaw-dropping highlights, and even higher peaks.
+The climb through the Selkirk and Purcell Mountains toward the Canadian Rockies promises some of the most scenic drives in BC, with jaw-dropping highlights, and even higher peaks.

 Glacier National Park, the birthplace of mountaineering in North America, lives up to its name with 90 glaciers atop pristine peaks.
 And Rogers Pass, the second-highest point along the Trans-Canada Highway, is a great place to stretch your legs with a discovery centre, photo ops, and the freshest mountain air.

-In Golden on the Columbia River, keep an eye out for a who’s who of wildlife within the Columbia Wetlands, visit Kicking Horse Mountain Resort to bike or hike, or walk between valleys across the exhilarating Golden Skybridge.
+In Golden on the Columbia River, keep an eye out for a who’s who of wildlife within the Columbia Wetlands, visit Kicking Horse Mountain Resort to bike or hike or visit Boo, their resident grizzly bear, or walk across a canyon with Columbia Valley views on the exhilarating Golden Skybridge suspension bridges.
 Get a feel for BC’s mountain-town spirit by asking a local to point you to the best views and brews.

-Yoho National Park is the eastern bookend of your journey.
+Yoho National Park, a 20-minute drive from Golden, is the eastern bookend of your journey.
 Yoho is part of the UNESCO-designated Canadian Rocky Mountain Parks World Heritage Site and sits comfortably perched on the Continental Divide of the Americas.

-Settle in at a classically Canadian mountain cabin near Field for a few days and take time to uncover natural hidden gems.
-Hike to turquoise-green lakes (Emerald Lake and Lake O’Hara are unforgettable), to powerful waterfalls (don’t miss Wapta and Takakkaw, one of Canada’s highest), and to astonishing alpine vistas (snag that epic shot of Cathedral Mountain, a 3,189-metre-high massif).
+Settle in at a classically Canadian mountain cabin near Field for a few days and take time to uncover natural local gems.
+Hike to turquoise-green lakes (Emerald Lake and Lake O’Hara are unforgettable, and the latter requires a reservation and shuttle in to visit), to powerful waterfalls (don’t miss Wapta and Takakkaw, one of Canada’s highest), and to astonishing alpine vistas (snag that epic shot of Cathedral Mountain, a 3,189-metre-high massif, or Mount Burgess peak, at nearly 2,600 m).

-While marvelling at the mountains, consider the 500 million years of geological history contained in the Burgess Shale fossil beds, and the engineering feat of 1000+ men tunnelling through to create the Upper and Lower Spiral Tunnels, allowing trains like the Rocky Mountaineer to pass through safely.
+While marvelling at the mountains, book a guided tour to see the 500 million years of geological history contained in the Burgess Shale fossil beds, and the engineering feat of 1000+ men tunnelling through to create the Upper and Lower Spiral Tunnels, allowing trains like the Rocky Mountaineer to pass through safely.
 Book a guided visit to the Shale’s quarry or trilobite beds, and stop at the viewpoint of the tunnels east of Field.

 Return home having experienced some of BC’s very best.
 You’ll not often get to explore Vancouver’s forests and ocean, steep canyons and hills, warm lakes and cool mountain towns, and see the glacier-covered pinnacles of the Canadian Rocky Mountains in one trip.